harshakamini/harshakamini/README.md

 - 👋 Hi, I’m @harshakamini
 - 👀 I’m interested in robotics , more like creating new things
 - 🌱 I’m currently learning frontend developing
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on major projects
-- 📫 How to reach me , email: harshakamini@gmaail.com
+- 📫 How to reach me , email: harshakamini@gmail.com

-- 😄 Pronouns: ...
-- ⚡ Fun fact:
+- ⚡ Hobbies : playing chess , browsing net

 <!---
 harshakamini/harshakamini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.